andreitoma8/learn-solidity-hacks/README.md

 ### POC

 -   Contracts: [RejectEther.sol](contracts/RejectEther.sol)
--   Test: `yarn test test/rejectEther.ts`
+-   Test: `yarn hardhat test test/rejectEther.ts`

 Consider the following Auction contract used in the PoC, if a malicious actor sends a bit from a smart contract with no `receive` or `fallback` function, the transaction will be reverted and the malicious actor will be able to block the auction from receiving any more bids.